P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Introduction

 {\myProj} protects both the data owner's database and the user's prompt.
 We use secret sharing to ensure that the semi-honest RAG service cannot extract the database or the prompt during the workflow. {\myProj}'s protocol runs on two semi-honest non-colluding servers where the database and the prompt are secret-shared.
 Neither server can know any information about the database or the prompt.
 Moreover, to defend against malicious users, we design restrictions and verifications for the interactions between servers and users.
 We limit the number of result documents, limit the number of bisection iterations, and verify that the final retrieval of textual documents matches the bisection results.
 The amount of leakage that a malicious user can extract from the database is tightly bounded.

 In summary, our contributions are as follows:

 \begin{itemize} \item We propose {\myProj}, a privacy-preserving RAG system that supports arbitrary top-$k$ retrieval. {\myProj} protects both the data owner's database and the user's prompt. {\myProj} uses an interactive bisection method to determine the top-$k$ set without sorting all candidate documents, enabling efficient retrieval even for a large $k$. \item We design {\myProj}'s security protocol to defend against both the semi-honest RAG service and malicious users.
 We use secret sharing to protect data privacy against semi-honest servers.
-We enforce restrictions and verification mechanisms to defend against malicious users and tightly bound the information leakage of the database. \item We implement {\myProj} \footnote{\url{https://github.com/myl7/p2rag}} and evaluate its performance.
-The experiments show that {\myProj} achieves higher performance with larger $k$ and is 3--300$\times$ faster than the state-of-the-art system, PRAG, for $k = 16$--$1024$. \end{itemize}
+We enforce restrictions and verification mechanisms to defend against malicious users and tightly bound the information leakage of the database. \item We implement {\myProj} and evaluate its performance.
+The code is at \url{https://github.com/myl7/p2rag} and licensed under Apache License, Version 2.0.
+The experiments show that {\myProj} is efficient, achieves higher performance with larger $k$, and is 3--300$\times$ faster than the state-of-the-art system, PRAG, for $k = 16$--$1024$. \looseness=-1 \end{itemize}